Tulip-Dev/tulip/docs/python/gettingstarted.rst

 	* the "Interactive session" tab (see :ref:`Figure 3`) that provides an interactive Python shell.
-The graph currently loaded in Tulip is wrapped to a :class:`tlp.Graph` object and bound to the "graph" variate.
+The graph currently loaded in Tulip is wrapped to a :class:`tlp.Graph` object and bound to the "graph" variable.

 .. figure:: pythonScriptViewGUI3.png
    :align: center

    Figure 3: Screenshot of the "Interactive session" tab from the Tulip Python Script view.

-       * The "Tulip plugin editor" tab (see :ref:`Figure 4`) that allows to develop Tulip plugins in Python and registers them immediatly in the interface to test them.
+       * The "Tulip plugin editor" tab (see :ref:`Figure 4`) that allows to develop Tulip plugins in Python and registers them immediately in the interface to test them.
          Different kinds of plugins can be develop : General Algorithms, Property Algorithms, Import plugins and Export plugins.

 .. figure:: pythonScriptViewGUI4.png